HDJGJonas/ODrive-CAN/README.md

 # ODrive-CAN
 C++ implementation of the ODrive CAN specification.
+Made for ODrive v3.6 v0.5.6